 rose to its highest level since late June 2008,

-and Japan's Nikkei hit a 4-1/2 year high in Asian
+and Japan's Nikkei had hit a 4-1/2 year high in Asian

 The euro fell against the dollar, erasing gains from

-Thursday, when European Central Bank President Mario Draghi gave
+Thursday when European Central Bank (ECB) President Mario Draghi

 Against the yen the dollar climbed as high as 96.54

-1.1 percent in its biggest one-day gain since Feb.
-11.
+1.5 percent, its biggest one-day gain since Feb.
+11 at current